conner-khudaverdyan/Los-Angeles-Crime-Analysis/README.md

 - Because of the size of the csv file, I could not directly store the raw data in the repository, but it can be downloaded by anyone using the link above

 #### Data Preprocessing and Initial Exploration (Python):
+`eda.ipynb`

 - Using python notebook to assess quality of data and choose features to use in final database

+`data_preprocessing.py`
-- Initial data cleaning and structuring using Python on raw CSV files.
+- Initial data cleaning and structuring using Python on raw CSV files
 - Implementation of function to categorize over 150 different crimes into more general labels such as violent, property, etc
 #### Database Transformation (PostgreSQL):
+`database.setup.sql`

 - Further data processing and wrangling using SQL scripts
 - Setting up final relational database with PostgreSQL for efficient querying and easy integration with Tableau
 #### Visualization (Tableau):